WICG/webmonetization/CONTRIBUTING.md

 Prettier is disabled for files under `specification/*`.
 W3C specifications follow a formatting style that conflicts with Prettier (for example, void elements without trailing slashes), and there is currently no clean way to align the two.

+We are using [tidy](https://www.html-tidy.org/) for the specification instead.
+Make sure to install an up to date version, as for example macOS ships with an old version.
+Also make sure that the newly installed version is added to your `$PATH` before `/usr/bin`.

 #### Versioning

 This is a Community Group Draft, so iteration is expected.
 We only snapshot major versions of the specification — for example, the [2021-03-17 draft](./specification/versions/CG-DRAFT-web-monetization-20210317.html) currently lives in `specification/versions/`.